Cerebral Palsy Treatment

 • Tenotomy: Cuts the tendons to improve a child’s ability to move and possibly prevent hip dislocation

-Some children with cerebral palsy may not qualify for certain surgeries depending on their diagnosis and symptoms.
+Some children with cerebral palsy may not qualify for certain surgeries, depending on their diagnosis and symptoms.
 It is important to consult with your doctor to find out which treatment option is best for your child.

 Can Treatment Cure Cerebral Palsy?

-A young boy with cerebral palsy.Therapy and other forms of treatment do not try to cure cerebral palsy, but rather aim to improve the lives of those affected.
+A young boy with cerebral palsy.Therapy and other forms of treatment do not try to cure cerebral palsy but rather aim to improve the lives of those affected.
 Therapists are concerned with helping people become as independent as possible since there is no known cure for cerebral palsy at this time.

 Researchers are currently studying how to cure cerebral palsy and other permanent brain disorders.

 In the meantime, you can help your child by seeking treatment right away.
 Cerebral palsy treatment should begin as soon as symptoms are noticed.
-Early intervention from your child’s doctor can help to prevent permanent movement issues and get your child the help they need as soon as possible.
+Early intervention from your child’s doctor can help prevent permanent movement issues and get your child the help they need as soon as possible.

 Get Help Paying for Cerebral Palsy Treatment